simonessliu/Budget-Expensify--app/readme.md

 6. fix the test cases

 7. at last set the rules in the firebasedatabase, the guides can be found from the firebase guides

+#validate right before the data is written
+Currently we have managed client side validation

+server side validation is to make sure nothing that's NOT VALID gets saved
+1. in the firebase rules, we created an $other at the end, it means except read write and expenses, others goes below unlike $user_id and $expense_id, these 2 means the only child in users and expenses respectively

+2. .validate : false means even if logged in, u can only write "expenses" listed above, for others we gonna consider it as invalid